 Once the cable is terminated you can then go ahead and add in the defuser, and set the length of the drop.
 Double check your connections and turn on the power.
 If connecting to a Philips hue Bridge go ahead and add in your extra lamp by following these instructions.

 Connect up to 50 Hue lamps and light

 You can connect up to 50 lamps or lamps for Philips Hue Control Center.
 It’s just to start with one of the available starting kits and add Philips Hue products.
 You can then control all of your lights with your finger, via the official and 3rd party Philips Hue apps for iOS and Android smart devices.

 You can control up to 50 Hue products on a single Philips Hue bridge, these are compatible with Zigbee certified and Wink network products.

-I feel most people overlook the one thing that make your kitchen stand out.
+I feel most people overlook the one thing that makes your kitchen stand out.
 That being lighting.
-To truly get the most our of your work-space you must have a mix of down-lights, wall and pendant lighting.
+To truly get the most our of your work-space you must have a mix of down-lights, wall, and pendant lighting.